heroku/ember-js-getting-started/README.md

 # ember-js-getting-started

-A barebones Ember.js app, which can easily be deployed to Heroku.
+A barebones FastBoot Ember.js app, which can easily be deployed to Heroku.

-**This app is deployed as a static app, if you would like to try a one click deploy of a FastBoot app check out [this branch](https://github.com/heroku/ember-js-getting-started/tree/fastboot).**
+This app is deployed as a FastBoot app, if you would like to try a one click deploy of a static app check out [master](https://github.com/heroku/ember-js-getting-started/tree/master).

 ## Prerequisites